 - Dark Schneider is practically an immortal that loves to blast people to bits, like Alucard from Hellsing (I hate that guy!).
 Yet, he cares about his women and even allows them to hit him when they get angry.
 That is a lot funnier than what you can tell by simply reading it here.

 -They play jokes to each other and yet don’t forget to mention the cruel events in their pasts that led them to this mess.

 -They talk like they are gods and yet they also cry and complain a few minutes later.

 In all, although they are not original or realistic in any way, they have a wonderful mix of comedy and drama that overshadows almost all similar characters in other shows.
 The trio of Shneider, Nel and Gara strongly reminded me of Berserk’s Griffith, Caska and Guts; yet these guys were funny half the time and developed a lot faster.

-The characters lose two points for being rather-one-of-the-same and another one because they didn’t fully develop throughout the series.
+The characters lose points for being rather-one-of-the-same and didn’t fully develop throughout the series.
 Especially the last of the evil army generals is completely left out from the story.
-The open ending clearly shows that there is more to them but was simply not continued into being animated.
+The open ending means there is more to them but was simply not continued being animated.

 With such a lack of interesting fantasy anime titles and with such a high amount of Heavy Metal references, the series clearly has high historical value and memorability.
 Rewatchability on the other hand is low, as the story feels too simple not to bother with it any time soon.